ygrepo/fml-fa16-project/README.md

  - **deliverables**: contains the abstract of the project, the report, the queries used for WordNet database, and plots.
  - **scripts**: the different scripts to perform the transformations of the initial corpus, the training of the model, and the model evaluation:
-    - generate-streamfiles.sh, generate-linefiles.sh: transforms the initial corpus into pairs of (lemma, POS)
+    - 'generate-streamfiles.sh, generate-linefiles.sh': transforms the initial corpus into pairs of (lemma, POS)
-    - map-streamfiles.sh, map-linefiles.sh: disambiguates the pairs (lemma,POS) into sensekeys
+    - 'map-streamfiles.sh, map-linefiles.sh': disambiguates the pairs (lemma,POS) into sensekeys
-    - train-words.sh, train-synsets.sh: trains either the word or synset models
+    - 'train-words.sh, train-synsets.sh': trains either the word or synset models
-    - eval-words-quest-words.sh, eval-words-categories,sh, eval-synsets-quest-words.sh, eval-synsets-categories.sh:
+    - 'eval-words-quest-words.sh, eval-words-categories,sh, eval-synsets-quest-words.sh, eval-synsets-categories.sh':
       different evaluation scripts against Goolge's questions-words.txt in gold-data

 - **sentence-classification**: Includes the modified code from [harvardnlp-sent-conv-torch](https://github.com/harvardnlp/sent-conv-torch) repo to test the new embeddings on various sentence classification tasks.